Getting Started

 1. Access the Web Interface

-• Position yourself in front of the camera
+• Position the signer within the camera frame.

 Project Structure